 What do I need to know if I’m testing in Mainland China, Hong Kong, Taiwan or Korea?

-In Mainland China, Hong Kong, Taiwan and Korea, the GRE revised General Test is now administered entirely as a computer-based test.
+In Mainland China, Hong Kong, Taiwan and Korea, the GRE revised General Test is now administered entirely as a computer-delivered test.
 This means you take it in one session, all on the same day.
 Test administrations in these regions are offered 1 to 3 times per month. learn more>

 How do I have my scores sent to my prospective schools or fellowship sponsors?